 The reception and use of broadcast information is subject to ITU-R Radio Regulations article 17 on Secrecy.
 Clear and realistic principles and rules regarding access to AIS and other navigation safety data should be defined and adopted by the international community.

-National competent authorities could have criteria to ensure that exchanged data is of the highest quality.
-E.g., the established international system of exchanging Maritime Safety Information.
+National competent authorities could have criteria to ensure that exchanged data is of the highest quality such as the established international system of exchanging Maritime Safety Information.
 The quality of exchanged information should be made known to the end user.

 Exchange of data may be clearly defined for both sender and user through the use of a sharing agreement.
 This document should state clearly the level of service needed and provided, the security and privacy wanted for the data.
 Finally, it should clearly state the use of the data, if it is to be used in operational environment, for maritime purposes or for academic or historical studies for instance.